Aging & Health A to Z

 - Changes in thinking or memory

-Here is some information about how you can work with your healthcare team to manage these conditions.
+Below is some information about these conditions and how you can work with your healthcare team to manage them.

-The most common complaint of older adults with cancer is fatigue.
-Many people report feeling exhausted, weak, unusually “slow,” and without any energy at all.
-Once radiation or chemotherapy treatment ends, the tiredness usually improves, but it can often take quite a while to feel that your energy is really back.
+Fatigue is the feeling of being exhausted.
+It is the most common complaint of older adults with cancer.
+Many people report feeling weak, unusually “slow,” and not having any energy.
+These problems may improve after radiation or chemotherapy treatment ends.
+However, it can often take a while for you to feel that your energy level is back to normal.

 - the cancer itself